Harjas12/tippy/README.md

 The following **required** functionality is complete:

 * [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

 The following **optional** features are implemented:
-* [x] Settings page to change the default tip percentage.
 * [ ] UI animations
 * [x] Remembering the bill amount across app restarts (if <10mins)
 * [x] Using locale-specific currency and currency thousands separators.